 The mission of Sinclair Community College’s Theatre & Dance Department is to provide academic training and practical experience in a demanding, yet supportive environment.

-Further, it is the mission of the department to broaden the liberal arts education for all students who take part in theatre and dance at Sinclair.
+Further, it is the mission of the department to broaden the liberal arts education for all students and community members who take part in theatre and dance at Sinclair.

 The mission informs the program’s goals and objectives, as listed below: